SEED-platform/building-data-utilities/README.md

-# CBL Workflow
+# Building Data Utilities

-> Covered Building List Workflow
+> Building Data Utilities Workflow

-Given a list of addresses, this workflow will automatically:
+Given a list of addresses, this workflow will automatically go through the following steps:

 - Normalize each address
 - Geocode each address via MapQuest to a lat/long coordinate